Running Tests

 Command-Line Options

-We obtain command-line options overview by running the Tester without parameters or with option -h:
+You can get an overview of command-line options by running Tester without parameters or with the -h option:

 |_ _/ __)( __/_ _/ __)| _ )